phil-l-brockwell/proximibee/README.md

 # proximibee

 A project worked on for the Makers Academy Final Project.
-Our task was to create a mobile app that could be used during trade show events, using iBeacons to provide relevant product information.
+Our task was to create a mobile app that could be used during trade show events, using iBeacons to provide relevant product information for different product sections.

 # The Team